Discovering the Bargello Museum in Florence - Our Recent Visit

 This collection includes replicas of antique models and Renaissance statues.
 Names such as Giambologna and Cellini can be found in this room.

-That small room housing the maiolica collection, with its dated glass cases, often goes unnoticed by visitors.
-Yet within lies a remarkable capsule spanning 800 years of decorative arts history, beginning with basic pottery fragments discovered in Tuscany and extending to contemporary design pieces.
+The small room of the Bargello Museum, that houses the maiolica collection, often overlooked by visitors due to its dated glass display cases, holds an extraordinary treasure.
+Inside, you'll find a remarkable collection that spans 800 years of decorative arts history.
+It starts with humble pottery fragments discovered in Tuscany and stretches all the way to modern design pieces.

 Read also: Best Food Tours in Florence